Closing date: 5 February 2026

 2 years FTC available immediately

 Enjoying unique lifestyle opportunities, St Helena Island is a self-governing overseas territory of the United Kingdom.
 Although better placed to develop economically and socially as a result of opening our international airport in 2017, we are not at the stage of self-sufficiency and therefore remain dependent on UK government aid.
-The 28-bed General Hospital in the capital, Jamestown, covers all areas of acute medical and surgical care.
+There are three schools on the island; one secondary and two primaries.
+The curriculum broadly models the English education system.

 In addition, you must demonstrate our core values of fairness, integrity and teamwork and use your diverse expertise and experiences to ensure your time on the Island has the broadest benefit to St Helena.
 As an officer funded through the Technical Co-Operation Programme you will be expected to share your knowledge and skills beyond the workplace contributing to workforce, community and capacity development in St Helena.